miquel-gb/SemboTest/README.md

 The server application will be a **NodeJS** app using **express** package to easily run a web server and serve the frontend files and the API, for the API it'll use **requestretry** package to retrieve the data from Sembo's API (due to the 75% fail ratio) and **async** package to start trying to retrieve the data for all countries at once.

-Once the server is run (by running the provided script) or by running **node index.js** inside **node-server** folder, the app will be hosted at _http://localhost:3000_, this port can be changed at index.js file by modifying _appport_ const.
+Once the server is run (by running the provided script) or by running **node index.js** inside **node-server** folder, the app will be hosted at _http://localhost:3000_, this port can be changed at index.js file by modifying _appPort_ const.

 **Notes:** For the server application I was thinking that maybe it was a good idea to cache in some way the data because of the fail ratio of the API, but I decided to not do it so the data displayed to the user will always be truthy.